 Hama Beads burst onto the scene a few years ago.
 If your kids have forgotten them, it’s a good craft activity and there’s no limit to creativity and inventing shapes and designs.

-And once your child’s finished designing with Hama Beads how to iron them so the design stays together is a trick worth knowing.
+And once your child’s finished designing with Hama Beads you can iron them so the design stays together.

 Origami is a good craft to do with your child, as you get to sit down and interact while transforming a simple piece of paper into something beautiful.
 The origami-instructions.com website has lots of different origami shapes to attempt.